Pennsylvania Avenue Line (Washington, D.C.): After consolidation

-Service Changes
+As a bus route

-On July 15, 1977, when Potomac Avenue, Eastern Market, Federal Triangle, McPherson Square, Farragut West, and Foggy Bottom–GWU stations opened, the 32, 34, 35, and 36 began serving each of those Metro Stations in the middle of their routes.
-No route changes were made during this particular time.
+On July 15, 1977, Metro opened its Potomac Avenue, Eastern Market, Federal Triangle, McPherson Square, Farragut West, and Foggy Bottom–GWU stations.
+These stations were variously served by the 32, 34, 35, and 36 Metrobus lines, which added stops but otherwise did not alter their routes.

-On April 30, 1983, when Archives station opened, the 32, 34, 35, & 36 began serving Archives station in the middle of their routes.
-No route changes were made during this particular time.
-However, the 30 streetcar line, which had been discontinued, was reincarnated to operate as a new Metrobus Route between Archives station and Friendship Heights.
+On April 30, 1983, when Archives station opened, the 32, 34, 35, and 36 began serving it.
+The discontinued 30 streetcar line was reincarnated as a bus route between Archives and Friendship Heights.

-On August 25, 1984 when Friendship Heights station opened, the 30, 32, 34, 35, and 36 were all extended from their original Friendship Heights terminus at the intersection of Wisconsin Avenue NW and Western Avenue NW, to instead terminate at the newly opened Friendship Heights station.
-During this same exact time, the 30, 32, 34, 35, and 36 also began serving the newly opened Tenleytown–AU station.
-The routes remained on Wisconsin Avenue instead of diverting onto Fort Drive Road and 40th Street to serve Tenleytown.
+On August 25, 1984 when Friendship Heights station opened, the 30, 32, 34, 35, and 36 were extended; their Friendship Heights terminus was moved from the intersection of Wisconsin Avenue NW and Western Avenue NW, to the new Metro station.
+The routes also began serving the new Tenleytown–AU station.

-On January 13, 2001 when both Naylor Road & Southern Avenue stations opened, routes 34, 35, and 36 were extended south of their original Naylor Gardens (34 and 35) and Hillcrest (36) terminus, to instead terminate at the newly opened Naylor Road station while the 32 was extended south of its original Shipley Terrace terminus, to instead terminate at the newly opened Southern Avenue station.
-Route 30 was also extended to operate all the way between the Friendship Heights and Potomac Avenue station.
-The 35 was rerouted on 30th Street between Erie Street and Naylor Road and route.
-36 was extended via 31st, Erie and 30th streets and Naylor Road.
-Route 30 was not affected by the changes.
+On January 13, 2001, the Naylor Road and Southern Avenue station opened.
+The southern termini of Routes 34, 35, and 36 were moved south from Naylor Gardens (34 and 35) and Hillcrest (36) to the new Naylor Road station.
+The terminus of the 32 was moved south from Shipley Terrace to the new Southern Avenue station.
+Route 30 was extended to connect the Friendship Heights and Potomac Avenue stations.
+The 35 was rerouted on 30th Street between Erie Street and Naylor Road.
+Route 36 was extended via 31st, Erie and 30th Streets and Naylor Road.
+Route 30 was unaffected.